Hey there, mama! 👋.

 Babies don’t need much.

-And you don’t need a cluttered home or a maxed-out credit card to feel ready.
+You don’t need a messy house or an overloaded credit card to feel prepared.

-🍼 The Mindset: Minimalist Parenting Starts Before Baby Arrives
+🍼 the Minimalist Parenting Begins Years Before You have a Baby

-“What will truly support our baby and our lifestyle?”
+"What will ultimately support our baby and our lifestyle?"”.

 Your home doesn’t need to look like a catalog.
 It needs to work for you.
 And your baby?
 They’ll love you whether or not you own a wipe warmer.